 - 1 ½ cups sugar

-- Freezer Jam Pectin (you can find this at Walmart or Target as well)
+- Freezer Jam Pectin (you can find this at Walmart or Target or online)

 - Pour into freezer jam jars or glass jars.

 To use regular fruit pectin:

 - Combine 2 cups of crushed/chopped berries (about 1 pint before crushing) with 4 cups of sugar and citrus zest if using.